google

 Beach Walk 662 – Lead and Contribute

-Lots of self-help books talk about leadership, but rarely do they talk about followers, or co-creators.
-There's honor and value in all of those roles - regardless of the big push to be all you can be, and be more, and get ahead, and take charge, etc. I think you get my drift.
+There’s honor and value in all of those roles – regardless of the big push to be all you can be, and be more, and get ahead, and take charge, etc. I think you get my drift.
 Just putting out a little Beach Walks philosophy, looking at the other side of the coin.

 Hawaiian word: